-Have you been frustrated by your dog gaining lots of weight and nothing you have tried helps?
-How to help a dog lose weight is something veterinarians and dog guardians have been faced with.
+Have you been frustrated by your dog gaining lots of weight, and nothing you have tried helps?
+How to help a dog lose weight is something veterinarians and dog guardians are facing.

-Since I was a child we always had dogs in our household.
+Since I was a child, we have always had dogs in our household.
 They were of different breeds and sizes.
 Fed the same diet, but some of them would gain extra weight very quickly.

-Seeing this I started to gather information on why some dogs suffered more.
-I have collated information from advice I was given from our vet and my search hours on the internet.
+Seeing this, I started to gather information on why some dogs suffered more.
+I have collated information from advice I got from our vet and my search hours on the internet.

-The information I have found is that a different approach is needed for each individual family pet.
+The information I have found is that owners need a different approach for each family pet.
 Helping your beloved dog lose weight might be easier than you think.
 Determination to give your dog the best life possible is the first step forward.

 Why is it important to help dog lose weight if overweight?

 Overweight or obese dogs can have a shorter lifespan than their ideal weight friends as dogs can develop serious health issues if they struggle with weight gain.